 |You have not gone, while you live on in my heart.|

 |The spirit smiles when you speak their name.|

 Scaramouche, aka Graham Hague, has written a book about his great-grandfather, his life as a boy and man in Queen Victoria's Royal Navy, his ships, HMS Calliope, and her miraculous escape from the awesome hurricane at Samoa in March, 1889, and about the other people who were there.

 Click on the image of the book to find out more about it, and how you could order a copy on-line.
 Take a quick look at a preview containing some extracts: Amazon Book Store.

 My family name is HAGUE.
 Click on the name to get some historical information about it.

 I have got as far back as my six-greats grandfather Hague on my father's side, and possibly a few generations further back, though they haven't been proven yet.
 I have got to twelve-greats grandparents on my mother's side.

 This web-site is designed to be "responsive", i.e. to look good (or at least, acceptable) on any device.

 If you think it can be improved on your device, contact me and tell me about it.
 I have deliberately chosen a reasonable font size for visually impaired visitors.

 Author: Graham Hague.
 This web site has been relocated from Homecall (now Talk-Talk) in August 2016.
 As of 25th April 2017, the old site now only contains re-directs to the relevant pages on this site.
 You can contact me on this feedback submission page.
 Please note there are no adverts on ANY of the pages on this site (other than for my own book!)
 Links to other pages on this site open in the same window; links to external sites open in a new window.
-Sometime in 2017, I will replace the Homecall pages with automatic links to this web-site; if that is how you got here, please update any bookmarks you may have from the old site to this new site.Site last updated Monday 30th May, 2022.
+The Homecall pages are now automatic links to this web-site; if that is how you got here, please update any bookmarks you may have from the old site to this new site.Site last updated Monday 30th May, 2022.